sunbains/tidb-test-rig/examples/README.md

 # TiDB Connection Test Tool - Examples

-This directory contains example programs demonstrating how to use the TiDB connection test tool with a common CLI library.
+This directory contains example programs demonstrating how to use the TiDB connection test tool with a common CLI library and robust logging.

 ## Common CLI Library